finos/common-domain-model/documentation/source/documentation.rst

 The only mandatory attributes of a business event are:

-* The ``primitives`` attribute, which contains the list of primitive events composing that business event, each representing one and only one fundamental state-transition
+* The ``primitives`` attribute, which contains the list of primitive events composing that business event, each representing one and only one fundamental state-transition.
 * The event date.
 The time dimension has been purposely ommitted from the event's attributes.
 That is because, while a business event has a unique date, several time stamps may potentially be associated to that event depending on when it was submitted, accepted, rejected etc, all of which are *workflow* considerations.

 An example composition of the primitive events to represent a complete business event is the *partial novation* of a contract, which comprises: